dpkwhan/handocs/docs/aboutme.md

 - regulartions and rules
 - mathematics and statistics
 - realtime and historical analytics
-- programming in Java, Python, Kdb/q, JavaScript, HTML, CSS and more
+- programming in Java, Python, Kdb/q, JavaScript, HTML, CSS and more...